wallix/awless-scheduler/README.md

+DEPRECATED UNTIL SCHEDULER IS UP TO DATE WITH LATEST AWLESS VERSION

 # awless-scheduler

 The scheduler service is a daemon service that receives templates to be ran and reverted at a later time.